-Discover our collection of hand -woven wall carpets from recycled textiles and let yourself be captivated by the skills of great artists, photographers and designers.
-Each gobelin is unique made of high -quality cotton thread and has a harmonious palette of only eight colors, which leads to an incredibly natural look.
+Discover our collection handwoven wall tapestries made from recycled textiles and let yourself be captivated by the skills of great artists, photographers, and designers.
+Each gobelin is a unique piece made from high-quality cotton yarn and features a harmonious palette of only eight colors, resulting in an incredibly realistic look.

 The motif "Tibetan Child" is by the renowned documentary photographer and author Alison Wright.